A freighter moored off Nexen Beach in Howe Sound is causing concern in Squamish.

-This isn't Larsen's first maritime controversy.
+This isn’t Larsen’s first maritime controversy.
 He was the caretaker of the Elf, the tug that sank in the Mamquam Blind Channel on Jan.
-14 and leaked fuel.
+14 and leaked fuel into the channel.
 Larsen alleges the Elf was intentionally scuttled.
 He owns, or cares for, a number of vessels on the Mamquam Blind Channel waters in the area where International Forest Products had water operations connected to the sawmill it owned in Squamish.

 April 17, 2015, 5:03 PM

 Ministry of Environment issues Air Quality Advisory for Squamish region More...